AKQuaternion/backtracking/README.md

 # backtracking

 ## `Backtracker<Choice, PartialSolution>`
 The most general form is the class `Backtracker<Choice, PartialSolution>`.
-The Choice template classes is a class (or type) indicating the choice made at a particular step, and PartialSolution is a class representing a set of choices taken so far.
+The Choice template is a class (or type) indicating the choice made at a particular step, and PartialSolution is a class representing a set of choices taken so far.
 For instance, if implementing the standard N-Queens example, where we choose a column to put the queen in for each row, we would probably choose
 `Choice = int`, and `PartialSolution = vector<int>`.
-To implement a Backtracking search, write a class that derives from `Backtracker<Choice,PartialSolution> and implement the following (virtual) member functions:
+To implement a Backtracking search, write a class that derives from `Backtracker<Choice,PartialSolution> and implement (if necessary) the following (virtual) member functions:

 ```c++
     virtual bool isFullSolution() const {return true;}